billyquizboi/abyssonym-encrouter/README.md

 **Note: Currently hardcoded into the code is that the report travel log should contain only 1 or a maximum of 2 solutions *per seed*.
 These solutions should logically be the first two to complete the script and then be selected again for processing as lowest cost available at that time.**

-See [diagrams/encounter_search_flowchart.drawio.html/](diagrams/encounter_search_flowchart.drawio.html) which models route processing for a single seed example up to iteration 12.
+Optionally, see this [flowchart](diagrams/encounter_search_flowchart.drawio.svg) which models route processing for a single seed example up to iteration 12.

 # Route files